hdksrma/OpenAI-DALL-E-Recipe-Generator/README.md

 ```

-## Example Input, Output AND Image
+## Example Input, Output and Image

 Here is an example input and output for the Automatic Recipe Generator: